willgodley/Final_Project/README.md

 The most important parts of my code are the data crawling, inserting, and pulling from database functions, as well as my Player class.

-My 4 crawling functions, crawl_draft_data, crawl_passing_data,
-crawl_rushing_data, and crawl_receiving_data are all self explanatory for what they do.
-They crawl different parts of pro-football-reference.com.
+My crawling function, crawl_data, crawls different parts of pro-football-reference.com.
-Their code is pretty repetitive, but I did this because the different tables had a few different attributes and I wanted to keep the data separated.
-This is also why I cached the dictionaries that I got from the data separately.
+There are 4 different sections of the website that I crawl, draft, passing, rushing, and receiving.
+I use lists to apply the specific variables needed for each part of the crawl in one for loop, which greatly speeds up the speed of the program.

 Next are my insertion functions. insert_draft_data is used to parse through all the tables that I got back from the website and create a dictionary, which